microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 1. Deployment will take about 15 to 20 minutes.
 To monitor the deployment, click **Resource groups** on the left side of the portal to display a list of all the resource groups associated with your subscription.
 Then select the resource group created for the container service ("ACSLabResourceGroup") to open a resource-group blade.
 When "Succeeded" appears under "Last Deployment," the deployment has completed successfully.

+	> Click the browser's **Refresh** button every few minutes to update the deployment status.
+Clicking the **Refresh** button in the resource-group blade doesn't reliably update the status.

 	![Successful deployment](Images/docker-success.png)

 	_Successful deployment_